dominodatalab/irsa_installation_old/AWS_SETUP_README.md

 ## Two AWS Accounts

+We need one AWS Role for the IRSA service pod to assume.

-We need two ***logical*** AWS Accounts for this installation.
+And we need two ***logical*** AWS Accounts for this installation.
 This is a general case.
 They can be the same ***physical*** AWS Acccount.

 `{EKS_AWS_ACCOUNT}` - This is the AWS Account where the EKS cluster hosting Domino is installed